MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Related work

 \section{Related work}

 \textbf{Referring Video Object Segmentation.} RVOS attracts extensive interest as it bridges visual and linguistic domains.
 Early methods, such as RefVOS \cite{bellver2020refvos}, consider RVOS as an expansion of referring image segmentation (RIS) to the video domain.
 URVOS \cite{Urvos} advances this by combining RIS and semi-supervised video object segmentation within a unified framework using attention mechanisms.
-In subsequent studies \cite{mcintosh2020visual, wang2019asymmetric, yofo, ding2022language, wu2022multi}, researchers emphasize cross-modal interaction, further enhancing RVOS performance.
+In subsequent studies \cite{mcintosh2020visual, wang2019asymmetric, yofo, ding2022language, wu2022multi}, researchers emphasize cross-modal interaction \cite{fang2024unified, wu2025logiczsl}, further enhancing RVOS performance.
 However, despite notable gains, the computational expense and complexity of multi-stage pipelines limit practical feasibility.
-In response, query-based Transformer architectures offer efficient solutions with simplified yet robust frameworks.
+In response, query-based Transformer architectures \cite{lan2024language} offer efficient solutions with simplified yet robust frameworks.
 Notably, MTTR \cite{MTTR} and ReferFormer \cite{Referformer} pioneer the use of the DETR series \cite{DETR, zhu2020deformable} in RVOS, introducing novel multimodal interaction mechanisms.
-Recent methods \cite{luo2024soc, miao2023spectrum, tang2023temporal, lan2024bidirectional} refine these Transformer architectures through advanced temporal and multimodal feature integration techniques.
+Recent methods \cite{luo2024soc, miao2023spectrum, tang2023temporal, lan2024bidirectional, pan2025semantic} refine these Transformer architectures through advanced temporal and multimodal feature integration techniques.
 For instance, SgMg \cite{miao2023spectrum} enhances ReferFormer by replacing dynamic convolution with a segmentation optimizer and uses spectral information to guide visual feature fusion.
 SOC \cite{luo2024soc} implements layered temporal modeling across video and object levels, achieving early multimodal fusion.
 More recently, Losh \cite{yuan2024losh} introduces a joint prediction network for short and long sentences, reducing the over-influence of action and relational cues in segmentation.
+VD-IT \cite{zhu2024exploring} explores the potential of text-to-video diffusion models in the RVOS task, leveraging the inherent rich semantics and coherent temporal correspondences of video generation models to ensure temporal instance consistency.
 To tackle longer sequences and complex scenarios in the MeViS \cite{ding2023mevis} dataset, DsHmp \cite{he2024decoupling} proposes a static text decoupling strategy, enhancing the temporal understanding of static and dynamic content at both frame and object levels, thereby capturing both short-term and long-term motion insights.